RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 	  - The methodology and approach that is used to collect and process the data.
 	  - The population, the frame, and the sample (as appropriate).
 	  - Information about how respondents were found.
 What happened to non-response?
-	  - What are its key features, strengths, and weaknesses about the survey generally.
+	  - What are the key features, strengths, and weaknesses about the survey generally.
   - You should thoroughly discuss the variables in the dataset that you use.
 Are there any that are very similar that you nonetheless don't use?
 Did you construct any variables by combining various ones?
   - What do the data look like?
   - Plot the actual data that you're using (or as close as you can get to it).